joelparkerhenderson/demo-terraform-azure/README.md

-# Demo of Terraform by Hashicorp for Microsoft Azure
+# Demo of Terraform by Hashicorp for Azure

 Contents: